becoinc/beco_cordova_sdk/README.md

 ## Release Notes

+v1.0.5 _BETA_ - Updated Beco SDK for iOS to v3.5.15.
+Note: The "Server Parsing Error" return value has been added for the 'onReportError' callback function.
+See "Using the SDK" section of this document.

 v1.0.4 _BETA_ - Updated Beco SDK for iOS to v3.5.12.

 v1.0.3 _BETA_ - Updated Beco SDK for Android to v1.9(12), Beco SDK for iOS to v3.4.0